 - temporary assignment of a student to an alternate supervised area within the school - temporary assignment of a student to an alternate learning location - short term removal of privileges - interventions such as positive behaviour supports, contracts, counselling, restorative practices - replacement or reimbursement for loss of, or damage to property - in-school or out-of-school suspension - referral to Attendance Board - recommendation for expulsion

-At Grandview Heights School we are committed to ensuring that our school is a safe and productive learning environment.
+At Belvedere School, we are committed to ensuring that our school is a safe and productive learning environment.
 Where necessary, interventions or disciplinary action may be used to address unacceptable behaviour by students.
-Conduct which interferes with or tends to interfere with the rights of a student is unacceptable and is, therefore, an act of misconduct.